 I’ve just been scammed, what do I do?

-1) Contact your bank immediately and follow any instructions they give you.
+1) Contact your bank immediately and follow any instructions they give you to initiate a chargeback.

-They will probably ask you to fill out a dispute resolution form, which will ask for details including:
+This will probably involve your bank asking you to fill out a dispute resolution form, which will ask for details including:

 a) Disputed transactions